 Google loves fresh/updated content.
 If you want one of the best strategies for how to show up on Google, this is it.
 The more active you are on your Twitter, blog, Facebook, etc. – the more credible Google will find your site.
 In the eyes of Google, this is what a high-quality website or social media property does.
 There’s no way to fake this (nor should you want to) so just do things the right way.
 Concentrate on creating valuable content (links, articles, etc.) that people will share.

 This is beneficial for helping you show up on Google for a number of reasons.
-First of all you are creating more links, or “votes” to your sites.
+First of all, you are creating more links, or “votes” to your sites.
 One option (if you don’t have a lot of time) is to use widgets to connect your social profiles like Twitter to your other profiles and sites so you can syndicate fresh content that you post on one, to various profiles.

 If you have a little extra time we highly recommend spreading the love around in a unique way.
 Tweet something interesting one day, post a different status update on LinkedIn on another.
 Create a blog post here and there regarding your career or passion and share it on your site.
 Doing things this way is a more well-rounded content strategy that tends to perform a little better and help make your name more searchable on Google.

-The other reason why this is helpful is because as you go through this process, Google will start to view all of your sites and profiles as more authoritative.
+The other reason why this is helpful is that as you go through this process, Google will start to view all of your sites and profiles as more authoritative.
 When a site is deemed to have more authority, that means its links/votes to other sites are more powerful as well.
 This is a way to get more value from your existing link network without changing anything directly.

 6. Understand this is a process that takes time